pojntfx/r3map/README.md

 For more information on the migration, as well as available configuration options, usage examples for different frontends and backends, see the [migration benchmark](./cmd/r3map-benchmark-migration/main.go) and [migration Go API reference](https://pkg.go.dev/github.com/pojntfx/r3map/pkg/migration#FileMigrator).

 🚀 That's it!
 We can't wait to see what you're going to build with r3map.
-Be sure to take a look at the [reference](#reference), [additional examples](#examples), [real-world applications using r3map](#related-projects) and the [accompanying research paper](https://pojntfx.github.io/networked-linux-memsync/main.pdf) for more information.
+Be sure to take a look at the [reference](#reference), [additional examples and related projects](#examples) and the [accompanying research paper](https://pojntfx.github.io/networked-linux-memsync/main.pdf) for more information.

 ## Reference